time2fishman/react-groceries/README.md

 ## Requirements

 1. Read over these specs and think about how you might break the UI down into components.
-1. Styles are pre-defined for you in BEM syntax in App.css.
+1. Styles are pre-defined for you in [BEM syntax](http://getbem.com/naming/) in App.css.
 Review these and get a sense for how the classes might be applied to different elements.
-CSS Grid is being used for some layouts, but don't worry too much about it just yet -- we'll learn it in this unit.
+CSS Grid is being used for some layouts, but don't worry too much about it just yet -- we'll learn it later in this unit.
 1. Grocery item data is in this shape, with some hard-coded grocery data available for you in App.js.
 Feel free to add more items to the list.

 ```js